 Shakespeare Unlimited: Episode 19

-It's one of two podcasts looking at the African American experience with the performance of Shakespeare.
-In another podcast, we explored the extraordinary history of African Americans who performed Shakespeare well before the Civil War and a wealth of interesting stories about African American performances of, and perspectives on, Shakespeare in the last 60 years or so, and to be honest, that's an approach to the topic that is fairly common.
-But you might notice it leaves out something big.
-Close to a century, from after the Civil War through the Jim Crow era of segregation to the 1940s and 50s, a lot of that territory has been explored far less often and, of course, that makes it all the more interesting.
+But you might notice it leaves out something big: close to a century, from after the Civil War through the Jim Crow era of segregation to the 1940s and 50s.
+A lot of that territory has been explored far less often — and of course, that makes it all the more interesting.

-As we began to look into that time period, we discovered some wonderfully rich material and we brought together two of the handful of scholars who have delved into it.
-One is Ayanna Thompson, professor of English at George Washington University and a trustee of the Shakespeare Association of America.
-The other is Marvin McAllister, associate professor of African American studies at the University of South Carolina.
-They are interviewed by Rebecca Sheir.
+When we first started looking at this time period, we discovered some wonderfully rich material, and we brought together two of the handful of scholars who have delved into it.
+One is Ayanna Thompson, Professor of English and director of the Arizona Center for Medieval and Renaissance Studies at Arizona State University.
+The other is Marvin McAllister, Associate Professor of Theatre at Winthrop University in Rock Hill, South Carolina.
+We call this podcast episode "Our Own Voice with Our Own Tongues."
+Marvin and Ayanna were interviewed by Rebecca Sheir.

 SHEIR: And Ayanna, after Jim Crow came into full force, could African Americans go to the theater as audience members?